ChunaraLab/Twitter-Streaming/README.md

 4- Open config.json and add the consumer and access keys and secrets.
 These keys and secrets are specific to a user and can be created by visiting https://apps.twitter.com/ , signing in and then creating a new app.

-5- Edit line 53 in the code of "script.py" to change/add filters for data streaming
+5- Edit line 53 in the code of "script.py" to change/add filters for data streaming.
+More details on filtering https://dev.twitter.com/streaming/overview/request-parameters

 6- The code creates hourly files containing entire raw jsons downloaded for the Twitter API.